 Viewport units in responsive web design allow typography to scale proportionately with the browser width, maintaining design consistency across different devices and screen sizes.
 This guide provides a detailed, step-by-step approach to using viewport units for responsive typography in Webflow.

-equals 1% of the viewport width, and 1 vh
+vw (viewport width) and vh (viewport height).vw equals 1% of the viewport width, and 1 vh equals 1% of the viewport height.

-clamp(minimum, preferred-size, maximum) Example: font-size: clamp(1rem, 2.5vw, 3rem);
+Example: font-size: clamp(1rem, 2.5vw, 3rem);

 By following these steps and principles, you can create a flexible and visually appealing typography scheme that enhances the user experience across all devices.
 Utilizing viewport units in Webflow not only helps maintain design consistency but also aligns with modern responsive design practices.